lion-agi/lionagi/README.md

 Towards Artificial General Intelligence

-a project on building robust tools for developing production ready LLM applications.
+a data centric project on building robust tools for developing production ready LLM applications.
 To install download the file as a zip, then
 ```python
 pip install -e dir_to_unzipped_folder